bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 A couple of things to note.
 We use `Article.find` to find the article we're interested in, passing in `params[:id]` to get the `:id` parameter from the request.
 We also use an instance variable (prefixed with `@`) to hold a reference to the article object.
-We do this because Rails will pass all instance variables to the view.
+We do this because Quails will pass all instance variables to the view.

 Now, create a new file `app/views/articles/show.html.erb` with the following